byu-oit/handel/docs/supported-services/ecs.rst

      - No
      -
      - The Routing element details what kind of routing you want to your ECS service (if any)
+   * - port_mappings
+     - PortMappings
+     - No
+     -
+     - The PortMappings element details which ports to map onto the host from your container.
+This element is required if you specify the 'routing' element.
    * - environment_variables
      - EnvironmentVariables
      - No